*PLEASE EXCUSE OUR APPEARANCE! WE ARE CURRENTLY REDESIGNING OUR WEBSITE.

 - FLEA AND TICK PREVENTATIVE IS VERY IMPORTANT.
 ASK YOUR VET WHAT WORKS BEST FOR YOUR AREA.

+This is the best food you can give your pup/dog throughout all stages of life.
 Puppies should be fed 3 times a day.
-I feed approximately ¼-1/3 cup dry food per serving.
-Pick up the food bowl after 10-20 minutes.
+I feed approximately1/4 cup dry food per FEEDING for an 8 week old pup.
+Pick up the food bowl after 15-20 minutes.
 It is also a good idea to turn the food dish or to offer your puppy bits from your hand now and then.
 In this way he/she learns to trust you.
-Increase the amount of food according to the directions on the bag as your puppy grows and reduce to 2 meals per day by age 4-5 months.
+Increase the amount of food as your pups grows according to the directions on the bag, plus 25% until your pup is a year old.
+Reduce to 2 meals per day by age 4-5 months.
 He/she should look full but not round after eating.
 A thinner puppy will grow up healthier than a fat one.
 As a housebroken adult, it is ok to leave food down all the time if you choose to do so.

 I offer water during feedings to pups until they are housebroken so I know when they are likely to need to go outside to eliminate.
 As they become housebroken, I also leave water down throughout the day.
 Pups should not exercise too much after eating and drinking because they can develop bloat which is life threatening situation.

 Do not give your puppy bones or rawhide.
 Bones can splinter and tear the stomach and intestines and rawhide can swell and get caught in the throat and intestines.
-I offer fleece and rope toys.
+I offernylabone and rope toys.

 Up to the age of 9-12 months the pup will get enough exercise just playing around the house.
 Once the youngster is old enough, increased exercise is acceptable.
 If you plan to walk or run with your dog when he/she is old enough be sure he/she is on grass.
 Cement and asphalt are tough on the joints.
 When your pup is old enough to jump up, he/she is old enough to jump down.
 Children should be on the floor when they hold puppies so they are not accidentally dropped as they squiggle to get free!